diegargon/monnet/README.md

 stdout_callback=json
 ```

 ## Ansible client hosts

-By default the ansible ssh user will be 'ansible'
+By default, the Ansible SSH user will be 'ansible'.

 Must be/have:

-    * sudo member without need type password
+    * Be a sudo member without need to type a password
-    * have the public ssh key installed
+    * Have the public SSH key installed

 Example